 Fire safety should naturally be at the forefront of your mind with any new building or renovation project.

-For all homes where the first floor is no higher than 4.5m above the exterior ground level, escape routes need to be accessible from all habitable rooms (i.e. bedrooms, not bathrooms).
-However, things are a little different for homes three or more storeys high.
+For homes where the first floor is not more than 4.5 meters above the exterior ground level, escape routes must be accessible from all habitable rooms (e.g., bedrooms but not bathrooms).
+However, there are different requirements for homes that are three or more storeys high.

-Any homes with top floors above 7.5m will need to include a second escape staircase or added protection, such as sprinklers will be necessary to compensate for the increased fire risk.
+For homes with top floors above 7.5 meters, a second escape staircase or additional protection such as sprinklers will be necessary to compensate for the increased fire risk.

-A typical loft conversion to a two storey house will be subject to much of the same regulation as outlined above.
-In addition, a protected route must be provided via a stairway that does not pass through any rooms.
-As well as this, existing first floor ceilings will need to be adapted to achieve 30 minutes of fire resistance and mains powered, interlinked smoke alarms should be fitted.
+When it comes to loft conversions in a two-storey house, similar regulations apply as mentioned above.
+Additionally, a protected route must be provided through a stairway that does not pass through any rooms.
+Existing first-floor ceilings should be adapted to achieve 30 minutes of fire resistance, and mains-powered, interlinked smoke alarms should be installed.

 Disclaimer: This is our own interpretation of the general guidelines and you should obtain independent expert advice for your particular project.